 Getting off the plane in Kuala Lumpur I was hit by that amazing wave of heat and humidity that instantly makes you think of holidays.
 Heading into the centre of the city only served to reinforce that feeling as I saw the hustle and bustle of city life around me.
 Kuala Lumpur is like no other city I have ever been to.
 It is one of the fastest developing cities in the world, and yet it seems so self conscious about it.
 The towering skyscrapers and plush shopping malls (far fancier than ANYTHING you would get back at home) show off its wealthy boom, but when you peel back a few layers you see its colonial heart, Chinese influences and fascinating culture.
 My first glimpse of Malaysia was enough to get me hooked.

-My travels in Malaysia would take me to four different projects:
+My travels in Malaysia would take me to three different projects:

 The first two projects were located in the same place about 2 hours from Kuala Lumpur.
 Heading out from the buzz of the city into Malaysia’s green interior was fascinating.
 I was soon surrounded by orangutans, sun bears, macaques, tigers and elephants in the greenest zoo that I have ever seen in my life.
 This zoo is fast working to become a leader in Asia in education, conservation and animal welfare.
 Volunteers assist with enrichment, feeding, food preparation and maintenance to ensure that these animals live in the best possible conditions.
 Volunteers on the orangutan project work uniquely with the primates, whereas those on the zoo internship work with all animals there.
 This was such an inspiring location, as it is highly unique in Asia.
 Many facilities caring for animals have questionable animal welfare standards, and to see a zoo actively wanting to improve with the help of volunteers was a pleasure to see.